fnune/fnune.github.io/_posts/2016-04-16-guide-to-css-filters.markdown

 The totally awesome CSS filter property has been around for a while already.
 Full support was first included in Chrome 18 (March 2012).
 Firefox adopted it early in version 3.6 but only achieved full support in Firefox 36 (January 2015).
 A little bit later on, Opera and Safari added support, and nowadays you can use it on most browsers, including the Android native app.
 Of course, with the exception of *cough* Internet Explorer (no support) and Microsoft Edge, which includes partial support.

 Before actually explaining what any of this does, I’d like to show you a little piece of code I’ve written to let you play around with filters.
 Go ahead, frolic away:

+{% include filters.html %}

 As you can see, there’s a million things you can do with the CSS filter property.
 If you haven’t yet, try using a GIF with it.
 For the lazy ones, [here’s a link]({{ site.url}}/img/guide-filters/cssfiltertest-1.gif) to a very cool one by [Elle Muliarchyk](http://giphy.com/ellemuliarchyk).